fent/timequeue.js/README.md

 ### TimeQueue#intransit

-If you use the `every` option to queue up tasks, this property will be delayed from being updating until there are free spots open for new tasks to begin. `active` will be updated as soon as a task finishes, even if the next one is just a timeout around the corner.
+If you use the `every` option to queue up tasks, this property will be delayed from being updated until there are free spots open for new tasks to begin. `active` will be updated as soon as a task finishes, even if the next one is just a timeout around the corner.

 ### TimeQueue#queued